saikumar037/customer_shopping_behavior_data_analysis/README.md

 ## 🧰 Tools & Technologies
 - Python (Pandas, NumPy, Matplotlib) for data preparation and EDA
-- MySQL  for structured SQL analysis
+- MS SQL Server for structured SQL analysis
 - Power BI for interactive dashboards and KPI visualization
 - Excel for supplementary data review and validation
 - Git & GitHub for version control and project documentation